MAIF/otoroshi/ROADMAP.md

   - http3 preview
   - rollout new proxy engine (version 16)
   - introduce wizards to help resources creation
-  - kubernetes integration upgrades
-    - implement k8s SMI spec support (if it fits the use case)
-    - implement k8s Gateway API support (https://github.com/kubernetes-sigs/gateway-api)
 - [ ] next (2023 - 202x)
+  - create an official github project
+  - research around new UX
   - introduce new versioning scheme (see below)
   - new plugins
-    - provide a plugin to act as an Eureka 2 backend
+    - [x] provide a plugin to act as an Eureka 2 backend
-    - provide a plugin to handle backend discovery backed by Eureka 2
+    - [x] provide a plugin to handle backend discovery backed by Eureka 2
     - provide a Brotli compression plugin
     - provide a graphql federation plugin
     - provide an orchestration plugin